Fitch cuts India GDP forecast for FY22 to 8.4% | Business

 - India

-Fitch Ratings on Wednesday cut India's economic growth forecast to 8.4 per cent for the current fiscal year ending March 31, 2022, but raised GDP growth projection for the next financial year to 10.3 per cent.
+Fitch Ratings on Wednesday cut India's economic growth forecast to 8.4 per cent for the current fiscal year ending March 31, 2022, saying the rebound after the second wave of COVID infections has been subdued than expected.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)